syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Appearance-and-Formatting.md

 {% endtabs %}

 ## Header Images
 Images can be added to the header of GridGroupingControl by using the [HeaderImage](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridColumnDescriptor~HeaderImage.html) property.
-Also the alignment of the header image can be altered by using the [HeaderImageAlignment](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridColumnDescriptor~HeaderImageAlignment.html) property.
+Also the alignment of the header image can be altered by using the[HeaderImageAlignment](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridColumnDescriptor~HeaderImageAlignment.html) property.

 {% tabs %}
 {% highlight c# %}